-The UW-NU Partnership advances the Wisconsin Idea—the principle that the university should improve people’s lives beyond the classroom—in a global context and in innovative ways, especially highlighting the university’s Central Eurasian expertise.
-The partnership enables UW–Madison to share its academic culture and norms, build peer-to-peer professional relationships that support civil society in the post-Soviet region, and cultivate Wisconsin relationships in an economically dynamic country.
+The UW-NU partnership is informed by the Wisconsin Idea—the principle that the university should improve people’s lives beyond the classroom—in a global context and innovative ways.
+The partnership enables UW–Madison to share about its academic culture and norms informed by extensive expertise regarding the post-Soviet context, cultivate professional networks in Central Asia, and facilitate Wisconsin relationships in an economically dynamic country.

-Building Institutional Capacity: The UW–Madison team has been engaged in the unique experience of conceptualizing and designing new programs at NU.
-Team members have worked on timely issues of university governance, including curricular design, teaching and learning pedagogy, the role of co-curricular activities in supporting academic excellence, the design of governance structures, fostering interdisciplinary synergies, and data management.
+The UW–Madison team has engaged in the unique experience of conceptualizing and designing new programs at NU.
+Team members have worked on timely issues of curricular design, teaching and learning pedagogy, the role of co-curricular activities in supporting academic excellence, design of governance structures, fostering interdisciplinary synergies, and data management.